 Collaborate and consult with intra- and inter-professional teams to improve outcomes.

-Deliver safe, patient-centered care to diverse populations in a variety of settings and roles.
+Exhibit competency in advanced nursing practice role across diverse populations in a variety of settings and roles.

 Courses are delivered in a 15-week semester with a mix of face-to-face meetings and online methods.